ScholasticTolase/ScholasticTolase/README.md

 - 👋 Hi, I’m @ScholasticTolase
-- 👀 I’m interested in Web and Blockchain Space
+- 👀 I’m interested in Web and Blockchain Space, DevOps is the new found love 😘
 - 🌱 I’m currently learning BackEnd Development using Javascript and Blockchain Development using Solidity and Web3js
-- 💞️ I’m looking to collaborate on Blockchain Dev
+- 💞️ I’m looking to collaborate on Blockchain Dev and DevOps
 - 📫 How to reach me? - Via Telegram @TommyBoi

 <!---